 Grace Liang is the fashion and lifestyle blogger behind Color and Grace.
 She is a petite who loves colors and wears them.
 Color is always a great idea during winter to up the mood of yourself as well as the people around you.
 When everything is just shades of gray a pop of color goes a long way.
 A great way to stay visible over 40 and as a petite.

-Grace beats the summer heat in feminine dresses, of course in color.
+Grace beats the summer office outfit challenge in feminine dresses, of course in color.
 The light yellow doesn’t heat so much than a black dress would do.
 The cut helps her to look polished, but stay comfortable.
 Who needs a clinching body conscious dress when the mercury hits 100F (37.8oC) and relative humidity is in the 90s?

 Ellen LaFleche Christian, Vermont